arslanberkeozgur/OpenGLGameEngine/README.md

 Derives from Camera.

 - ###### void keyControl(bool* keys, GLfloat deltaTime)
 Called by GLManager.
-Can be customized by the user.
+Can be customized by the the user.
 Pressing WASD updates camera position .
 Holding down left shift speeds the camera to 2 times its base speed.

 - ###### void MouseControl(GLfloat xChange, GLfloat yChange, GLfloat deltaTime, GLuint smoothness) :
 Called by GLManager.
-Can be customized by the user.
+Can be customized by the the user.
 Calculates the change in camera orientation based on changes in cursor position x and y.
 *There is a smoothness feature, which is not really stable at all among different systems, which basically delays the mouse input over several loops to create a more smooth mouse look.
 Generally smoothness of about 2 - 4 works, but when the screen is graphic intensive, best is putting it to 1 (which is the default value anyway).*